yabichara/Data-Eng-Project/README.md

 }
 ```

+---

 ### 3. Build and Start Docker Services
 Run the following command to build and start the services:
 ```bash
 docker-compose up -d --build
 ```
+The following services will be deployed:
+- Airflow: For orchestrating the pipeline.
+- Kafka: For streaming data between components.
+- PostgreSQL: For storing processed data.
+- Spark: For processing batch and real-time data.
+- Supervisor: For monitoring DAG progress and triggering Spark Streaming.

+---

+### 4. Access Airflow UI
+- Open your browser and go to ```http://localhost:8080```.
+- Log in with the default credentials:
+  - Username: ```airflow```
+  - Password: ```airflow```.
+Enable and trigger the DAG named ```initialize_pipeline_dag```.

+---

+### 5. Monitor Spark Streaming
+Once the DAG completes processing the dimensions, the Supervisor container detects when the last task begins and automatically triggers the Spark Streaming job.
+This job processes real-time measurements from Kafka and stores them in PostgreSQL.
 <!--
 ## Technologies Utilisées